This program is open to applications beginning:

 Web Programming 1

-This course has a focus of design and development.
-Students will develop either a Drupal or WordPress website meeting specific business requirements.
-Requirements of this project will include: site navigation, which must be well-defined and usable; site theme, which must be associated with the business needs; vertical or horizontal sidebars; and implementation of CSS style sheets.
+This course focuses on content management system design and development.
+Students will develop either a Drupal or WordPress site that meets specific business requirements.
+Requirements of this project include site navigation (which must be well defined and usable), site theme (must be associated with the business needs), vertical or horizontal sidebars, and implementation of CSS style sheets.
 The project will focus largely on design and functionality.
-Students must incorporate all of their development skills in order to successfully complete this project.
+Students must incorporate all of their development skills to successfully complete this project.

 Dynamic Content Design

-This course will help students express their creative vision as they design and create pixel-perfect interactive content with exceptional typography, flexible layouts and smooth animation.
-Students will develop cross-platform web applications and content in an integrated development environment that offers intelligent ActionScript coding tools.
-Students will use Adobe Flash Builder as a primary ActionScript editor for their Flash Professional projects.
-Students will streamline their workflow by testing, debugging and publishing content in Flash Professional while editing code in Flash Builder.
-By the end of this course students will be able to produce rich video content and interactivity that contains expressive, lifelike motion and animation.
+This course will help students express their creative vision as they design and create pixel-perfect interactive content with exceptional typography, flexible layouts, and smooth animation.
+Students will develop cross-platform web applications and content in an integrated development environment that offers intelligent coding tools based on current industry standards.
+Students will use standard animation and scripting web-design platform as primary tools for their interactive and dynamic projects.
+Students will streamline their workflow by testing, debugging, and publishing content in HTML5 and CSS3 format, compatible with multiple desktop and mobile platforms.
+By the end of this course, students will be able to produce visually rich interactive interface that contains expression, motion, animation, responsive assets, and interactive components.

 This course teaches students how to create crisp vector graphics and text with precise shape building tools, fluid painterly brushes and advanced path controls for digital printing, web and mobile devices.
 Students will create vector artwork with an array of sophisticated drawing tools to create resolution independent Bezier curves.
 Students will create their artwork on multiple art boards and use natural brushes, layers, shapes, colors, blends, alignments and transformations to develop their artwork.
 This course will also teach perspective drawing using perspective grids to draw shapes and scenes in accurate one, two or three point linear perspective, creating a look of realistic depth and distance.

-This course will take footage of virtually any size and format, photographs, and 3D renders with text, vector artwork, and music, and make it all come alive.
-Students will create high-impact, culturally sensitive communications by combining still imagery, graphics and text in 2D or 3D space and animate virtually any aspect of each element.
+In this course, students will take footage of virtually any size and format, photographs, and 3D renders with text, vector artwork, and music, and make it all come alive.
+Students will create high-impact, culturally sensitive communications by combining still imagery, graphics, and text in 2D or 3D space and animate virtually any aspect of each element.
 Students will also add sound for further impact.
-By the end of the course students should be able to deliver their work anywhere in formats ranging from film and broadcast to the web and mobile devices.
-Prerequisites: MDIA 2190
+As a final project, students will work in teams to produce an audio/video piece in collaboration with another course and prepare and optimize it for their web and mobile application project.
+Prerequisites: MDIA 2190 and MDIA 3190